French ironclad Vauban

 Though Vauban had been intended for use overseas, she spent the majority of her career in French waters in the Mediterranean Squadron.
 During this period, she was primarily occupied with annual training exercises.
 By 1893, she was reduced to the Reserve Division.
 She was sent to French Indochina in 1899, though she was relieved in 1900.
 Her return to France proved to be short-lived, as the Boxer Uprising in Qing China prompted the French to send reinforcements to help suppress the rebellion.
 Vauban spent the next four years in East Asia, though she spent 1903 and 1904 in reserve in Saigon.
-She was struck from the naval register in 1905, though she served as a depot ship for another nine year; she was eventually sold for scrap in 1919.
+She was struck from the naval register in 1905, though she served as a depot ship for another nine years.
+She eventually was sold for scrap in 1919.